herinin-palominodb/diamond-collector-mysqlsize/README.markdown

 for this collector should be named `MySQLSizeCollector.conf` (`/etc/diamond/collectors/MySQLSizeCollector.conf`).

+The syntax and available parameters in this configuration file is the same as the main `diamond.conf file`.

+Further configuration instructions assume you are using a standalone collector configuration file in `/etc/diamond/collectors/MySQLSizeCollector.conf` but are also applicable under the `[[MySQLSizeCollector]]` section in your `diamond.conf`

 In this configuration file you can specify the connection information of your MySQL server.
 If you don't specify a non-required parameter (everything but "host") it will be assigned a default value.
 Here is a sample config file: